codeclimate/codeclimate-rubocop/config/contents/lint/rescue_exception.md

-This cop checks for `rescue` blocks targeting the Exception class.
+Checks for `rescue` blocks targeting the Exception class.

 ### Example: